hacktail/r4lcd/README.md

 >Upcomming functions:
   >>use whatever gpio pins you want

->Funtions that I will add later:
+>Funtions that I may add later:
   >>4-bit mode
   >>multi-display support
+  >>suppport for screen with 4 lines ( I'll need an lcd with 4 lines first )

 ### How do I add this to my project?
 To add it to your project you'll have to run